Hydrocynus vittatus

-Hydrocynus vittatus, the African tigerfish, tiervis or ngwesh is a predatory freshwater fish distributed throughout much of Africa.
-This fish is generally a piscivore but it has been observed leaping out of the water and catching barn swallows in flight.
+Hydrocynus vittatus, the African tigerfish, tiervis or ngwesh is a freshwater fish distributed throughout much of Africa.
+This predatory fish is generally a piscivore but it has been observed leaping out of the water and catching barn swallows in flight.

-Appearance
+Nomenclature

+Hydrocynus vittatus was first formally described as Hydrocyon vittatus in 1861 by the French naturalist François-Louis Laporte, comte de Castelnau with its type locality given as Lake Ngami in Botswana.
+The genus Hydrocynus is placed in the family Alestidae within the suborder Characoidei in the order Characiformes by the 5th edition of Fishes of the World.
+Some authorities place Hydrocynus in the subfamily Alestinae, but the 5th edition of Fishes of the World does not recognise subfamilies in the Alestidae.

+The genus name, Hydrocynus, is a Greek compound word of hydro, meaning "water", and kyon, which means "dog".
+This is a calque of the Egyptian Arabic name for the type species of the genus, H. forskahlii, kelb el bahr (كلب البحر), meaning "water dog".
+This name refers to the predatory behaviours of the genus.
+The specific name, vittatus means "banded", an allusion to the blue horizontal stripes along the flanks of the African tigerfish.

+Description

-The African tigerfish is overall silvery in colour, with thin black stripes running horizontally.
+Hydrocynus vittatus is overall silvery in colour, with thin black stripes running horizontally.
 It has an elongated body and a red, forked caudal fin with a black edge.
 Its head is large, as well as its teeth, of which there are eight per jaw.
-The teeth are sharp and conical which are used to grasp and chop prey.
+These are sharp and conical, which are used to grasp and chop prey.
 They are able to replace their teeth simultaneously on the upper and lower jaws.
-Males are larger and more full-bodied than females.
+Males are larger and more "full-bodied" than females.
 It grows to a length of 105 cm SL.

 Distribution

-This species' distribution covers the Niger/Bénoué, Ouémé River, Senegal River, Nile, Omo River, Congo River, Lufira, Lualaba River, Luapula, Zambezi, Limpopo River, Rovuma, Shire River and Wami River; as well as Lakes - Lake Bangweulu, Mweru, Tanganyika, Upemba, Rukwa and Malagarazi.
+Hydrocynus vittatus has a distribution which covers the Niger/Bénoué, Ouémé River, Senegal River, Nile, Omo River, Congo River, Lufira, Lualaba River, Luapula, Zambezi, Limpopo River, Rovuma, Shire River, and Wami River; as well as various lakes: Lake Bangweulu, Mweru, Tanganyika, Upemba, Rukwa, and Malagarazi.
 It is also found in the Okavango Basin and lower reaches of coastal systems south to the Pongola River and in man-made Lake Kariba, Lake Jozini and Schroda Dam.

-Ecological significance

-Tigerfish are an important food and income source for locals.
-Not only do they provide a natural source of protein, the presence of the fish also promotes tourism through recreational and sport fishing.
-As a result of their ecological and economic importance, African tigerfish have been extensively studied by conservation groups and university researchers.